stuwilmur/micro-table/API.md

 Adds a reduce transformation, whose behaviour is further defined by [reduce.add()](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#reduce.add), [reduce.add.called()](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#reduce.add.called), [reduce.add.does()](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#reduce.add.does) and [reduce.add.groupBy()](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#reduce.add.groupBy).

 A reduce transformation is used to reduce the data to a set of aggregate properties.
 Examples of aggregate properties would be a sum or an average of a column.
 Aggregate properties may be calculated across all rows of the table, or alternatively, the data may be grouped and individual aggregates calculated for each group.

+The transformation returns an array comprising an object for each group; each object has a property for each aggregator defined, as well as properties for each key that was used to group the data.

 <a name="reduce.add" href="#reduce.add"># </a>tt.*model.reduce*.**add**()